lijianweizhuwei/CMPT886/project/update1.md

   }
   case WidenScalar:
   case MoreElements: {
-    // See above, the following needs to be a loop, at least for now. for (std::size_t i = VecIdx + 1; i < Vec.size(); ++i) if (!needsLegalizingToDifferentSize(Vec[i].second) &&
+    for (std::size_t i = VecIdx + 1; i < Vec.size(); ++i)
+      if (!needsLegalizingToDifferentSize(Vec[i].second) &&
           Vec[i].second != Unsupported)